Family Affair (Mary J. Blige song): Music video

 The accompanying music video was directed by Dave Meyers.
 The video begins with Blige at a nightclub, wearing skin-revealing outfits.
-The video was filmed at the nightclub in 2001.
+The video was filmed at a nightclub in 2001.

 Live performances

 On September 6, 2012, Blige performed the song at the last night of the Democratic National Convention in Charlotte, North Carolina.
 Ten years later, she also performed it in the Super Bowl LVI halftime show.